-Curtis K. Chan is a Ph.D. student in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard.
-Curtis’s research interests include the social and cultural processes of meaning-making, job quality, and inequality as they relate to the lived experiences of workers in organizations and occupational groups.
+I am a Ph.D.
+Candidate in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard University.
+My research interests focus on processes of meaning-making, job quality, and inequality of workers, in the context of organizations and occupational groups.

 Keywords: qualitative research;